Use Cases

 for Redshift or Postgres.

 The specified timeframe field will now be returned based on whichever parameter value the user selects on the dashboard.
-Note that we can use label_from_parameter
+Note that you can use label_from_parameter

-to pass the selected value label to our tile.
+to pass the selected value label to the tile.

 , dimension fill cannot be applied to the dimension in an Explore.

-The following pattern is used to map parameter values to the different metrics that will be available on our dashboard.
+The following pattern is used to map parameter values to the different metrics that will be available on the dashboard:

 measure: metric { label_from_parameter: metric_selector type: number value_format: "$0.0,\"K\"" sql: CASE WHEN {% parameter metric_selector %} = 'total_revenue' THEN ${total_revenue} WHEN {% parameter metric_selector %} = 'total_first_purchase_revenue' THEN ${total_first_purchase_revenue} WHEN {% parameter metric_selector %} = 'total_returning_shopper_revenue' THEN ${total_returning_shopper_revenue} ELSE NULL END ;; }

-In the UI, our dashboard will look like this:
+In the UI, the dashboard will look like this:

 Note: As an alternative to a CASE